AIRPORT ADMIN RTI DISCLOSURE

 Process of decision making Identify key decision making points

 The Pr.
 Commissioner monitors the working and functioning of the Commissionerate.
 Since the Policy formulations are exclusively in the domain of the Board, policy implementation in spirit of the laws so formulated forms the major functions of field formations.
-The Chief Commissioner’s office with help of all Commissionerates collates and compiles various trade representations;
+The Chief Commissioner’s office with help of all Commissionerates collates and compiles various trade representations.
+Since this Commissionerate is entrusted with the main work of implementation of the Customs Act, Rules, allied Acts and Board’s orders etc., all aspects of Revenue are monitored and status are forwarded to Board in the form of weekly, monthly and quarterly reports.
+Problems faced by the Trade and Industry are forwarded to the Board which become ingredients for policy formulation.

+Decision making in the organization is based on decentralization that is to say that there is a definite delegation of authority and responsibility to different levels of the organization.
+Such delegation is laid out either in the Customs Act, 1962 or the Rules made thereunder or vide various circulars issued by the department from time to time.
 All references received from the Trade, different stakeholders and Field formations are submitted by concerned Sections to the AC/DC in-charge in the Commissionerates.
 The file noting are prepared by EO /PO (Inspector).
 The relevant notification / circulars etc. are explained by Suptd. / AO.
 The main recommendations are made by AC /DC /ADC and finally the important decisions are approved by the Chief Commissioner/Pr.
 Commissioners/Commissioners.
 In case of any clarification required the same is referred to the Board to take final decision.

 Related Provisions, Acts, Rules etc.: As mentioned in (ii) above.